 If you’ve booked a holiday to Malta and are wondering what to do when you get there (apart from relaxing of course), do not fear.
 There’s plenty of things to do and amazing places to visit!
-After touring the island, we’ve assembled our top recommendations of areas to visit.
+After touring the island, we’ve assembled our top recommendations of places to visit in Malta.
 Wherever you’re staying, taking a day-trip to any of the locations below is sure to impress, whether you’re looking for sleepy beach towns or rich culture and history.

 The best places to visit in Malta

 1. Mdina old city